walmartlabs/concord-website/docs/plugins/smtp.md

 ```

 To specify the SMTP server in your own Concord file instead taking advantage of
-a global default value you can set the parameter as an argument:
+a global default value, set the parameter as an argument:

 ```yaml
 configuration: